crdoconnor/strictyaml/FAQ.rst

   - Clemenza: !!str Yes
   - Don Corleone: Do I have your loyalty?

 Explicit typecasts in YAML markup are not only ugly, they confuse non-programmers.
 StrictYAML's philosophy is that type information should be kept strictly separated from data, so this 'feature' of YAML is switched off.

-It will raise an exception if used.
+If data like this is seen in a YAML file it will raise a special exception.

 What is wrong with node anchors and references?